pelmenstar1/RangeCalendar/README.md

 ```

 ## Other

-- `allowedSelectionTypes()` returns special object that manages allowed types of selection.
-Example:

-    ```java
-    calendar.allowedSelectionTypes().month(false).customRange(true)
-    ```

-  By code above, we disabled month and custom range selection.
-If selection type become disabled, it'll be automatically
-  cleared.

-    - `cell(boolean)` sets whether cell can be selected
-    - `week(boolean)` sets whether week can be selected
-    - `month(boolean)` sets whether month can be selected
-    - `customRange(boolean)` sets whether custom range can be selected

-  By default all types of selection are allowed.

 - `getVibrateOnSelectingCustomRange()/setVibrateOnSelectingCustomRange()` to get or set whether the device should
   vibrate on start of selecting custom range.